-Arrival: Students will be responsible for booking their own travel to Papeete (PPT) Tahiti International Airport, and arriving at Gump Station on Mo'orea on the set program start date: Sunday, January 15th, 2023.
+Arrival: Students will be responsible for booking their own travel to Papeete (PPT) Tahiti International Airport, and arriving at Gump Station on Mo'orea on the set program start date: Monday, January 15th, 2024 (students should arrive by Noon).
 Tahiti is readily accessible from California.
 Direct, non-stop flight times are about 8 hours from Los Angeles or San Francisco.
 Papeete (PPT) Tahiti International Airport is served by several international airlines including Air Tahiti Nui, Air France (LAX), French Bee (SFO), and Hawaiian (HNL).
 Please Note: Students are free to book flights arriving before January 15th, but would be responsible for their own accommodations any time before the official program start date, January 15th (accommodations at Gump Station will be provided solely starting January 15th).

-Refer to the Gump Station User Guide for detailed directions and recommendations for travelling between Tahiti and Gump Station.

-All students will be housed at Gump Station for the first two nights of the program January 15th-16th, departing for Tetiaroa on January 17th, 2023 via chartered airplane.
+Refer to the Gump Station User Guide for detailed directions and recommendations for traveling between Tahiti and Gump Station.
+All students will be housed at Gump Station for the first 2 nights of the program January 15th, departing for Tetiaroa on January 17th, 2024 via chartered airplane.

 Departure: Students will be responsible for booking their own travel home.
-Program housing will end at the beginning of Spring Break, March 27th, 2023.
-Spring Break will run from March $27^{th} - 31^{st}$.
+Program housing will end at the beginning of Spring Break, March 25th, 2024.
+Spring Break will run from March 25th - 29th.
 Students are welcome to travel around French Polynesia during this time, or return home.